ViennaRNA/forgi/doc/graph_tutorial.rst

 present in each element.
 So the stem s0 is composed of nucleotides 1 to 9 on one strand and 63 to 71 on the other.
 The other elements are described in a similar manner.
 The hairpin *h0* includes the nucleotides 19 to 27.
+The *connect* section describes the edges in the graph.

 In this case it is difficult to picture which section is which from the text representation.
 To make it easier, we will generate a file